 I remember this lamp gracing my grandmother’s nightstand when she lived with us.
 That nightstand’s bottom drawer also alway housed a treasure stash of Brach’s Spearmint Leaves that my grandmother, and I, so loved.

 So while I would never take this lamp to Goodwill, it really has never been ‘my style’ which is why it’s been relegated to the heretofore catch-all known as ‘the guest room.’

 Unfortunately, when I got it in my mind to give this room some much need love, this lamp didn’t quite figure into the mix.
-In my mind I was thinking a clear acrylic or lucite lamp to further balance the traditional, so I started looking that way.
+In my mind, I was thinking of a clear acrylic or lucite lamp to further balance the traditional, so I started looking that way.
 However, a funny thing happened on the way to a lucite lamp…I found these lamps online:

-I started wondering if I could paint Grandma’s lamp…hmm….
-If that worked, Grandma’s lamp could still be a part of the room, but in a reincarnated and refreshed body!
+I started wondering if I could paint Grandma’s lamp…hmm… If that worked, Grandma’s lamp could still be a part of the room, but in a reincarnated and refreshed body!
 From previous posts, you know that I’ll spray paint just about anything, as shown here and here as just a few examples.

 So, here’s how I spray painted and updated Grandma’s old lamp:

 For your convenience, this post contains affiliate links to products I use, love and highly recommend.
 If you purchase any product through this site, I may be compensated, but you do not pay one penny more.
 You can see my full disclosure policy here.